ugroh/markdown/README.md

  ![banner](banner.png "An example LaTeX document using the Markdown package")

-Congratulations, You just typeset your first Markdown document!
+Congratulations, you have just typeset your first Markdown document! 🥳

 ### Continuous integration